simone97212/me/Projects/Disclosures/Google Bug.md

 ## Bluetooth mouse crashes Google Pixels 9

 I use a bluetooth mouse for operating with my Google Pixel 9.
-With the last update the interaction between cursor and unlock screen with face screen will crashes the phone.
+With the last update the interaction between cursor and unlock screen with face screen will crash the phone.

 **Steps to reproduce**